-It's your decision - For localised or locally advanced prostate cancer, there are several treatment options available, including active surveillance (see pages 26-27), surgery (see pages 28-31) and radiation therapy (see pages 33-38).
+It's your decision - For localised or locally advanced prostate cancer, you can choose from several treatment options, including active surveillance (see page 27), watchful waiting (see page 27), surgery (see page 29) and radiation therapy (see page 33).
 It is advised that you see both a urologist and a radiation oncologist to discuss your options before deciding on treatment.
 For advanced prostate cancer that has spread to bones or other organs, it is advised that you also see a medical oncologist.
-You can ask for a referral to a radiation oncologist or medical oncologist from your urologist or GP.
+Your urologist or GP can give you a referral to a radiation oncologist or medical oncologist.